Apostrophes in Plurals

 - Poor: There are three Luca’s/Lucas in my class.

 Don’t be afraid to rewrite such a sentence.
-Better: There are three people named “Luca” in my class.
+Better: There are three boys named “Luca” in my class.

 In plural place names